 There is a general belief that bonds represent a counterbalance to stocks.
 While that can be true in certain types of market downturns — deflation certainly comes to mind — it’s also true that stocks and bonds often move in tandem.
 And just as the same factors that cause stock prices to rise also cause bond prices to rise, a driver that hurts stocks could also hurt bonds.
 Think rising interest rates, or even inflation.

 It’s important to understand, especially during a market downturn, that long-term bonds in particular do not offer any protection of principal, unless the bonds are held until maturity.
 Should market forces cause bond prices to drop, the value of your bond holdings will also fall and provide no real diversification from stocks.

-4. Real Estate Investment Trusts
+4. Check Out Real Estate Investment Trusts